owid/sdg-tracker.org/pages/good-health.md

 ## Target 3.1: By 2030, reduce the global maternal mortality ratio to less than 70 per 100,000 live births.
 SDG indicators: 3.1.1.
 Maternal mortality rate & 3.1.2.
 Skilled birth attendance

-### 3.1.1.
-Maternal mortality rate
+### 3.1.1 Maternal mortality rate

-**Definition**: The maternal mortality rate refers to the number of women who die from pregnancy-related causes while pregnant or within 42 days of pregnancy termination per 100,000 live births.
+**Definition of 3.1.1**: The maternal mortality rate refers to the number of women who die from pregnancy-related causes while pregnant or within 42 days of pregnancy termination per 100,000 live births.

 **Goal for maternal mortality**: Reduce maternal mortality to less than 70 deaths per 100,000 live births.

-**More research at Our World in Data**:
+**More research on 3.1.1 at Our World in Data**:
 Country-level data on the number of maternal deaths can be found here, Data on Maternal Mortality can be found at our full entry, available here.

 The Our World in Data entry on maternal mortality visualizes data to give a long-run perspective over the last centuries and the presents research on the causes and consequences of the deaths of mothers.

-#### How is the world doing on indicator 3.1.1?

 <div class="blocks two">
     <div class="block">
         <div>
-            <h5>The data on maternal mortality</h5>
+            <h5>The data on indicator 3.1.1</h5>
             <p>The charts below present global-level data on neonatal mortality rates.
 The goal is to reduce the neonatal mortality rate to less than 12 deaths per 1000 births.
 All countries in Europe and Northern America have achieved this goal.
 Particularly in Africa however the mortality rate for newborns is up to x-fold higher than the goal.</p>
         </div>
         <iframe src="https://ourworldindata.org/grapher/maternal-mortality?tab=map" style="width: 100%; height: 600px; border: 0px none;"></iframe>